esmero/archipelago-documentation/docs/webform_sbf_custom_lod.md

 ## How to Use

-1. First, create a custom ADO using the steps outlined in [Archipelago's 'Webform LoD from CSV attached to an ADO suggest'](webformLoDfromCSV.md) documentation guide.
+1. First, create a custom ADO using steps 1 and 2 outlined in [Archipelago's 'Webform LoD from CSV attached to an ADO suggest'](webformLoDfromCSV.md) documentation guide.
 For the example screenshots shown below, the '[PB Core Asset Type](https://pbcore.org/pbcore-controlled-vocabularies/pbcoreassettype-vocabulary/)' vocabulary was used.

 ![Example PBCore Asset Type Spreadsheet](images/webform_sbf_custom_lod_example_spreadsheet.png)